ncukondo/Annotated-bibliography/Digital Transformation.md

 ### Digital transformation: a research agenda

 - Avenue 1: How dynamic capabilities contribute to digital transformation
   - Building organizational dynamic capabilities for digital transformation
   - The role of integrative capabilities to support digital platforms and ecosystems
   - Microfoundations of dynamic capabilities: how digital transformation unfolds in practice
 - Avenue 2: The strategic relevance of ethics in digital transformation
   - Ethics and the multilevel nature of digital transformation
   - Sustaining organizational performance: the role of ethical performance
   - Using ethics to account for the conflicting demands of value co-creators

-Vial, G. (2019).
-Understanding digital transformation: A review and a research agenda. *The Journal of Strategic Information Systems*, *28*(2), 118–144. https://doi.org/10.1016/j.jsis.2019.01.003
+[@Vial2019-tz]

+## References